Massipssa/Docs/cloud/aws/migration.md

 - Gives a single place to track the progress of your applications migration to AWS
 - It integrates with Server Migration Service (SMS) and Database Migration Service (DMS)

-# AWS Application Discovery Service
+## AWS Application Discovery Service

-- Helps plan migrations to AWS via collection of usage and configuration data from on-premise servers
+- Helps plan (track) migrations to AWS via collection of usage and configuration data from on-premise servers
 - Two types:
   - Agentless Discovery (AWS Agentless Discovery Connector)
   - Agent-based Discovery (AWS Application Discovery Agent)

-# AWS Application Migration Service
+## AWS Application Migration Service

+- Is the primary migration service recommended for lift-and-shift migrations to AWS
+- AWS encourages customers who are currently using AWS Elastic Disaster Recovery to switch to AWS MGN for future migrations
+- AWS MGN enables organizations to move applications to AWS without having to make any changes to the applications, their architecture, or the migrated servers

 ## AWS Database Migration Service